Qing Ping Lee Lim

 As we work toward expanding the scope and reach of Digital Health platforms, it is important to consider people who do not have access to the internet or to digital technologies.
 How might we innovate to enable them to access the healthcare they need, and ensure that no one is left behind?

-We at Padang & Co support UN SDG 3 - Good Health & Well-being - and are committed to supporting a growing community of Health & MedTech startup ecosystem in Singapore through our specialist innovation space, CATALYST.
+We at Padang & Co support UN SDG 3 - Good Health & Well-being - and are committed to supporting a growing community of Health & MedTech startup ecosystem in Singapore.
 We hope to continue to share with you our views on innovation in the Digital Health space.

 We welcome your feedback on this piece.
 Get in touch with Qing Ping at firstname.lastname@example.org to share your thoughts.